It’s the question that every vegan faces and Justine Butler from Viva! provides the healthy answers to getting that protein from on a vegan diet...

 Some human populations have been thriving on plant-based protein for thousands of years, and if you eat enough calories in a varied, vegan diet, it’s difficult to go short.

-Deficiency is rare in Western societies and usually the result of disease or ageing rather than diet.
+Deficiency is rare in Western societies and is usually the result of disease or ageing rather than a diet

 Protein, carbohydrates and fat are key constituents of the human diet, along with vitamins and minerals.

 Proteins are made of building blocks called amino acids, some of which are called ‘essential’, because it’s essential to include them in your diet as your body can’t synthesise them.